Table of Contents

-The reuse of water or water recycling or reclamation refers to the reuse of treated sewage, gray water or stormwater for non-potable purposes such as irrigation, industrial processes, fire protection and toilet flushing, among others.
+The reuse of water or water recycling or reclamation refers to the reuse of treated sewage, grey water or stormwater for non-potable purposes such as irrigation, industrial processes, fire protection and toilet flushing, among others.
 Another option is groundwater recharge which involves recharging underground water sources during a wet year or a season when water is available.
 Re-operation of existing dams is quite a good option.
-In the sense changing the way an existing dam is used is typically cheaper and less harmful to the environment than building a new dam and in most cases re-operating a dam goes to mean that it can provide water for cities, farms, and fish during critical times of year without major environmental, energy production or flood protection drawbacks.
+In the sense changing the way an existing dam is used is typically cheaper and less harmful to our environment than building a new dam and in most cases re-operating a dam goes to mean that it can provide water for cities, farms, and fish during critical times of year without major environmental, energy production or flood protection drawbacks.